| |

 A Quick Tuscany Geography Overview

-Before we get into the meat of the Tuscany itinerary, it makes sense to take a second to talk about the geography of Italy’s most famous region.
+Before we get into the meat of the itinerary, it makes sense to take a second to talk about the geography of Italy’s most famous region.

 Tuscany is in central Italy and is a land of olive trees as far as the eye can see, rolling hills, winding roads, and cypress trees.